 Periodic acid is known to oxidise substances other than carbohydrates to form reactive aldehydes.
 The amino alcohols of serine and threonine are oxidised by periodic acid but only when present at the end of the protein chain.

-Baeyer’s reagent is cod, dilute alkaline KMnO4 solution, which is purple in colour.
-In this test the alkene is oxidised to a diol and alkyne is oxidised to diketone which uses up the purple permanganate solution and produces manganese dioxide.
-This disappearance of purple colour is the indication of presence of C=C or C+C bond in molecules.
+Baeyer’s reagent is a dilute alkaline KMnO4 solution, which is purple in colour.
+In this test the alkene is oxidised to a diol and alkyne is oxidised to carboxylic acids which use up the purple permanganate solution and produces manganese dioxide.
+This disappearance of purple colour is the indication of the presence of unsaturation or C-C double or triple bonds in molecules.

 In Baeyer Villiger oxidation a carbonyl compound and an aromatic peracid react via insertion of the peroxo-O atom next to the C=O bond of the carbonyl compound.